Alligator

 Alligator has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 75 projects likely affecting the area.
-Notable ones are Adelaide River Off-Stream Water Storage, Manton Dam Return to Service, Batchelor Solar Farm (ENI), and Merricks Capital Batchelor Solar Farm.
-The following list details projects most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 79 potential impact projects.
+Key initiatives include Adelaide River Off-Stream Water Storage, Manton Dam Return to Service, Batchelor Solar Farm by ENI, and Merricks Capital Batchelor Solar Farm.
+Below list details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.